narminmolina/ThriveForm/README.md

 2. Modify the form to suppress browser validations and ensure that only the custom validation messages are shown.

 We have implemented custom validations on the schema in ReservationForm.tsx (e.g., lines 17 and 25) to display validation error messages instead of the browser's default validations.
 However, browser validation messages are still appearing.
+See if you can disable browser validations

 3. The email field is intended to be optional, but submitting the form without an email currently results in a server error.